People and partners

-Sussex Kindness Research includes a diverse group of researchers from multiple disciplines across the Sussex campus, and it has strong links with external organisations and institutions.
+The Sussex Centre for Research on Kindness includes a diverse group of researchers from multiple disciplines across the Sussex campus, and it has strong links with external organisations and institutions.

 Prof Robin Banerjee

-Robin is a Professor of Developmental Psychology and the director for the Sussex Kindness Institute.
+Robin is a Professor of Developmental Psychology and the founder of the Sussex Centre for Research on Kindness.
 Robin’s research looks into children’s social and emotional functioning.
 He works closely with practitioners and policy makers in the areas of education and mental health.
 His research focusses on children’s peer relationships, and more recently also on kindness in adolescence.
 He is interested in how kindness manifests across different contexts, including education, public policy, healthcare, and social services.
 Read Robin’s thoughts on kindness in the CRESS Research Lab blog.

 Prof Michelle Lefevre